-- > I make sure that we have an open and inclusive culture and that I engage positively in open dialogue, focusing on successful outcomes. - > Whether as a team member or a team leader it is important that I understand and live the Values of the Group: this will enable me to encourage and support an environment of open dialogue.
+- I make sure that we have an open and inclusive culture and that I engage positively in open dialogue, focusing on successful outcomes. - > Whether as a team member or a team manager, it is important that I understand and live the Values of the Group, this will enable me to encourage and support an environment of open dialogue.

-I am a new team leader.
-What is expected of me to make sure I maintain an open dialogue with my team received something?
+I am a new team manager.
+What is expected of me to make sure I maintain an open dialogue with my team members?

-As a team leader, you should set up regular team meetings or conference calls that enable dialogue and address the concerns of your team.
+As a team manager, you should set up regular team meetings or conference calls that enable dialogue and address the concerns of your team.

 I've filled in the employee survey and have not had any feedback or results.
-Should I have
+Should I have received something?

 Yes.
-We encourage open dialogue and we use our employee survey as a way to give you the ability to freely express your views.
-It is the role of the team leader to make sure that the results are discussed
+We encourage open dialogue and we use our employee survey to give you the ability to freely express your views.
+It is the role of the team manager to make sure that the results are discussed and fed back to you. f you are a team manager, it is your responsibility to make sure that you implement the action plans resulting from the survey, for your area of responsibility.

-DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving open dialogue, do not keep it to yourself.
-You will get help and support by discussing it with your team leader or your human resources manager.
+DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue regarding open dialogue, do not keep it to yourself.
+You will get help and support by discussing it with your team manager or your human resources manager.